top of page

 Overcoming Feeling a Lack of Belonging as a TCK

-Navigating the complexities of not fitting into a single cultural box and lacking a sense of belonging can be a deeply challenging and confusing experience.
-Recently, I had an exchange with a young TCK who asked for advice on how to navigate these challenges, especially after experiencing rejection and a feeling of otherness from the cultural groups with which he partly identified.
-I wanted to share a few perspectives on this topic from my own journey and my work with other TCKs, which I hope will be helpful for others in working through this difficult challenge.
+Navigating the complexities of not fitting into a single cultural box and feeling a lack of belonging can be a deeply challenging and confusing experience.
+Recently, a young TCK reached out for advice on how to navigate these struggles, especially after facing rejection and a sense of otherness from cultural groups they partly identified with.
+I wanted to share some insights on this topic, both from my own experience and from the work I’ve done with other TCKs, in the hope that it might help others work through these feelings.

 Exploring the belief that we have to fit into a single cultural box to belong

-Let's start by exploring why many TCKs feel uncomfortable with their multicultural background and believe that fitting in with one cultural box is the only way to truly belong.
-This belief often stems from two common experiences:
+Many TCKs struggle with the idea that fitting into one specific cultural box is the only way to truly belong.
+This belief often arises from two main experiences:

-However, if people have rejected us for being TCKs, this experience may have consciously or subconsciously made us feel that there's something inherently wrong with us for being different.
-We may have felt responsible for making others feel comfortable or for meeting their expectations of who they think we should be.
-As the "odd" one or the minority, it's understandable if we internalize the belief that we are the problem and that we need to adapt to fit in with the group.
-(It's no surprise that adaptability is a common trait among TCKs!)
+But if we’ve been rejected for being TCKs, this can lead us to believe that there’s something wrong with us for being different.
+We might feel responsible for making others feel comfortable or for meeting their expectations of who we should be.
+As the "odd" one or the minority, it's easy to internalize a belief like, "I'm the problem and I need to change to fit in with everyone else."
+(It's no surprise that adaptability is a common trait among TCKs.)

-Feeling disconnected and out of sync from our cultural groups can also lead us to believe that our multicultural background is to blame.
+Feeling disconnected from our cultural groups can also lead us to believe that our multicultural background is to blame.
 We might feel like we don't truly belong anywhere because our experiences don't perfectly align with any single cultural group.
-For example, I've had repeated moments of thinking, "I am not Japanese.
-I am not American.
-I am not quite Japanese-American either."
+For example, I’ve often thought to myself, "I'm not Japanese.
+I'm not American.
+I'm not quite Japanese-American either."

-However, it's essential to challenge this way of thinking.
-As humans, we have an inherent inclination to categorize and label things to make sense of the world, including ourselves.
-While labels like "TCKs" can help us understand our experiences, labeling groups can lead to generalizations that hinder our ability to see the uniqueness of individuals.
-If I say "I don't belong because I don't fit in with Japanese people," I'm making a sweeping generalization about an entire ethnic group.
-I'm actually succumbing to the same kind of generalization that leads to TCKs being rejected for their cultural background or for people to reject others for their ethnicity — in other words, prejudice.
+But this kind of thinking is limiting.
+Humans tend to categorize and label things to make sense of the world, including ourselves.
+While labels like "TCKs" can help us understand our experiences, labeling groups can lead to generalizations that prevent us from seeing the uniqueness of each individual.
+If I say, "I don't belong because I don't fit in with Japanese people," I'm actually making a sweeping generalization about an entire ethnic group.
+In fact, I’m falling into the same pattern of prejudice that leads people to reject us based on our background.

-I understand that despite these challenges, we can still desire a connection to the cultures that shape our identity.
-(Note, we can also have a desire to avoid them: a topic for another time.)
-It's worth exploring alternative ways to enjoy our cultures without forcing ourselves to fit in with specific people who reject us.
+I understand that despite these challenges, some TCKs can still desire a connection to the cultures that shape their identity.
+(Note, some can also have a desire to avoid them: a topic for another time.)
+It's worth exploring alternative ways to enjoy your cultures without forcing yourself to fit in with specific people who reject us.
 Is it possible to find different individuals within these communities or elsewhere with whom we can form genuine connections?
 Or, is it possible that by authentically being ourselves, without trying to please or convince others, the right people within these communities may overcome their initial prejudices and genuinely connect with us?

 It's also important to acknowledge that what most of us crave is the experience of deep human connection, which transcends cultural backgrounds.
 So other questions to explore, and those that I personally live by are: Could we form connections with people that have less to do with our cultural backgrounds, but are based more on our personalities, interests, values, and perspectives?
 Could we find people to connect on a deeper, more personal level?
 By approaching connections in this way, we can build meaningful relationships with individuals who truly see us for who we are beyond the confines of cultural labels.
 These connections have the potential to bring us the sense of belonging and understanding we long for, irrespective of cultural differences.